pricempire/cs2-inspect-service-go/README.md

 # CS2 Inspect Service

 A Go service for inspecting CS2 items using the Steam Game Coordinator.
+This service allows you to retrieve detailed information about CS2 items, including stickers, keychains, wear values, and more.

 ## Features